miguel76/know-flow/README.md

 $ npm install know-flow
 ```

-## Building simple tasks
+## Building simple flows

-In this example we will build simple tasks to generate JSON from a knowledge graph which uses Wikidata schema.
+In this example we will build simple flows to generate JSON from a knowledge graph which uses Wikidata schema.

 To execute the queries, a query engine is needed.
 We will be using the Comunica SPARQL engine in this example.
 Install it with: